Anastasios-K/Time_Series_forecasting_CNN/README.md

 ## Contribution
 Pull requests are more than welcome.
-However, if you consider major changes, **PLEASE** opne an issue first.
+However, if you consider major changes, **PLEASE** open an issue first.

 ## Future development
 - Further refinement and research